Britain's best beaches

-Britain’s coastline is dotted with beautiful beaches, from the far south to the remote north.
+Britain's coastline is dotted with beautiful beaches, from the far southern counties of Cornwall and Devon to the remote north of Scotland.
 Grab your beach bag and a picnic and take to the coast with some of our favourite sandy spots.

-Our guide to the UK’s most beautiful beaches, including sandy and pebble beaches, best beaches for swimming and the cleanest beaches in Britain.
+Our guide to the UK's most beautiful beaches includes sandy and pebble beaches, best beaches for swimming and the cleanest beaches in Britain.

 Best beaches in England

 Durdle Door's iconic stone archway is popular with photographers, and it's easy to see why.
 This natural wonder soars out of the cliffs like a dinosaur curled around a stretch of beach and wonderfully clear water.

 Reach Durdle Door via a short walk along the South West Coast Path from West Lulworth, Dorset.

 The small village of Beer, sheltered by white chalky cliffs above a steep shingle beach, sits on the Jurassic Coast near Lyme Regis.
 Along this stretch of the Devon coastline, the rocks provide a haven for wildlife, and it’s a site of geological and historical interest, too.

 If you’ve built up a thirst walking from Branscombe along Devon’s coastal cliffs and beaches to Beer, then you’re in luck – the tiny seaside village has a handful of traditional pubs, perfect for a well-earned pint.

 Walk: Branscombe to Beer, East Devon